 5 Corporate Mentorship Programs Worth Imitating

 The most recognizable organizations in the world see mentorship as a competitive advantage.
-When I hear about large-scale mentorship programs, I immediately think about Google, Facebook and Apple.
+When I hear about large-scale mentorship programs, I immediately think about Google, Facebook, and Apple.
 That was until I read in a study from the American Society for Training and Development, that 70% of Fortune 500 companies boast formal and informal mentorship opportunities.
-That means it's not just tech companies where mentorship is a priority.
+That means it's not just tech companies that prioritize mentorship.

 As you read you'll see that there's no one-size-fits-all model when it comes to corporate mentorship programs.
 That doesn't mean you need decades of experience to build the program that's right for you.
-The most effective leaders custom tailor their programs around 4 basic components: Participants, Style, Format and Purpose.
+The most effective leaders tailor their programs around 4 basic components: participants, style, format, and purpose.

 Start with purpose as you build the strategy and model for your unique mentorship program.
 Once you establish the purpose you'll have no problem defining the other aspects of your program.

 Once you define the purpose, you should have no problem identifying the participants for your program.